 You’ve watched The Social Network by now — right?
 It’s a great movie.
 If you haven’t seen it, go and see it!
 It’s about facebook and evil twins and greed — and about the contemporary obsession with obsession.
 Anyway, in that film, there’s a great scene featuring tilt-shift.
 When I first saw it I gasped and knew that that effect was my favorite.
 So if you want to learn some introductory tips about achieving the perfect tilt-shift, check this video out.
 It’s short and to the point, and in no way comprehensive, but you can learn more on their website.

 You know you’re passionate about something when you wake up at 4 am to continue doing it.
 Not only that, but you actually get excited about it.
 That’s how landscape photographer Matt Kloskowski felt when he first started going outdoors to shoot.
 He was energized and motivated to leave at that unholy hour for the chance to capture the land in its most magical light.

 And now as Director of Training and Education for the Kelby Media Group, he’s fortunate enough to spend much of his time focused on helping others find their own passion.
 And it’s easy to see why he’s sharing his insights.
 Kloskowski’s landscapes are so beautiful that you know they must have taken great pains to achieve.
 Simple and elegant, they are picture-perfect landscapes and great examples of what passion can achieve.

-In this interview, Burniston talks about how he got his start in photography, explains his approach to working with midday light, and reveals why he’s drawn to desert landscapes.
+In this interview, Kloskowski talks about how he got his start in photography, explains his approach to landscapes, and reveals three tips every landscape photographer should know about shooting during the golden hours.